Masfjordnes

 The small village is often called Sandnes by the locals since Sandnes Church is located here.
 There is an 800 m long cable ferry from Masfjordnes to Duesund across the fjord.
-Masfjordnes is about 50 km north of the city of Bergen.
+Masfjordnes is located about 50 km north of the city of Bergen.
 There was a factory that dyed cloth and yarn on the west side of Masfjordnes from 1889 until 1954.